 2000 Lola-Porsche B2K/10

-This car also has a glow in the dark livery, which looked amazing at Daytona.
-The red, white, and blue was a change from the usual Champion colors as a tribute to the victims of 9/11.
+This car also has a glow-in-the-dark livery, which looked amazing at Daytona.
+The red, white, and blue were a change from the usual Champion colors as a tribute to the victims of 9/11.
 Photo: unknown

-It didn’t finish either of those races unfortunately, and Daytona didn’t go much better as the car retired seven hours in.
-It did improve with time however, and this car finished second at the Daytona season finale.
+It didn’t finish either of those races, unfortunately, and Daytona didn’t go much better as the car retired seven hours in.
+It did improve with time, however, and this car finished second at the Daytona season finale.
 The 2002 Daytona 24 went much better than the previous year, and this car finished fourth.
-By this point, Champion were already racing their R8, and sold the car to Pegasus Racing who didn’t get any notable results with it.
-This car is currently owned by Wayne Dempsey, where it makes the occasional historic racing appearance.
+By this point, Champion was already racing their R8 and had sold the car to Pegasus Racing, who didn’t achieve any notable results with it.
+This car is currently owned by Wayne Dempsey and it makes occasional historic-racing appearances.
 While this car wasn’t a success, it is still a very unique prototype that would be quite a blast to race around Daytona.

 1970 914-6 GT

-This Porsche 914-6 punched way above it’s weight at the 1971 24 Hours of Daytona, where it finished seventh overall against a field that contained four Porsche 917’s and five Ferrari 512’s, let alone the many other GT 911’s, Corvette’s and Camaro’s.
-Back then, if a GT car had a relatively trouble free run they could have a very solid overall finish, such as the 911 RSR than won the Daytona 24 overall two years later.
-This car also managed a fourth in class at Sebring, and won the 1971 6 Hours of Saint Croix overall.
+This Porsche 914-6 punched way above its weight at the 1971 24 Hours of Daytona, where it finished seventh overall against a field that contained four Porsche 917’s and five Ferrari 512’s, let alone the many other GT 911s, Corvettes, and Camaros.
+Back then, if a GT car had a relatively trouble-free run, it could have a very solid overall finish, such as the 911 RSR, which won the Daytona 24 overall two years later.
+This car also finished fourth in class at Sebring and won the 1971 6 Hours of Saint Croix overall.
 This car was sold new to Canadian journalist and driver Jacques Duval, who raced under Sunoco sponsorship.
-The 914-6 GT was the ultimate 914, with the 2.0 liter 906-spec flat-six, wider flares and wheels, a long range fuel tank, and many other upgrades.
+The 914-6 GT was the ultimate 914, with the 2.0-liter 906-spec flat-six, wider flares and wheels, a long-range fuel tank, and many other upgrades.

 The 1971 Daytona 24, this 914-6 being followed by the famous Penske Ferrari 512.
 Photo: unknown

-This car set a auction record for a 914 in 2020, selling for $995,000 at the Gooding & Company Scottsdale auction.
+This car set an auction record for a 914 in 2020, selling for $995,000 at the Gooding & Company Scottsdale auction.
 It was started up at Air Water, and sounded pretty amazing.

 1979 935

 It would be very difficult for me to pick a favorite car from this list, but this 935 is right up there.
 1979 was the final year that the Works sold 935’s to customers, and many were later converted to the very popular Kremer K3 and K4 specs.
 While the 935/79 was the most advanced 935 built by the factory, it was still a beast with more than 650 horsepower and only a four-speed transmission.
 It was purchased new by Otis Chandler, the founder of the Los Angeles Times, who had an incredible collection that included everything from pre-war icons like the Duesenberg Model J to two 917’s.
-Chandler didn’t buy the car with the intention to take it racing much, as this car was painted in Vintage Racing Blue to match his Penske 917/30 instead of the plain white that most 935’s were delivered in.
-This car cost a insane $135,000 new, over $600K today if you adjusted for inflation.
+Chandler didn’t buy the car with the intention of taking it racing much, as this car was painted in Vintage Racing Blue to match his Penske 917/30, instead of the plain white that most 935s were delivered in.
+This car cost $135,000 new, over $600K today if you adjust for inflation.

 The early 935’s are beautiful cars in my opinion, and the way this livery flows on the rear fender looks sublime.

-This car only raced once, in the LA Times Grand Prix IMSA race where it was driven by Chandler and John Morton.
+This car raced only once, at the LA Times Grand Prix IMSA race, where it was driven by Chandler and John Morton.
 They were running well, but sadly had to retire due to an engine issue.
-After the race, this car was sent to Andial, who installed a new twin-turbo engine.
+After the race, this car was sent to Andial, where a new twin-turbo engine was installed.
 The 935 came from the Works with a single turbo for top speed at tracks like Daytona and Le Mans, but the twin turbo motor was more reliable and had a better torque curve.
-The car has been converted back to a single-turbo setup since and has rarely been driven, making it one of the best preserved 935’s left.
+The car has been converted back to a single-turbo setup since then and has rarely been driven, making it one of the best-preserved 935s left.

 2011 911 GT3 RS 4.0